Todays Timeform Horse Racing Tips at Aintree

-Timeform provide a ratings choice, big improver and Flag to note on the first day of Aintree's Grand National meeting.
+Timeform provide a ratings choice, handicap hotshot and Flag to note on day two of Aintree's Grand National meeting.

-Grey Dawning looked unlucky when runner-up to Ginny's Destiny in a novice chase at Cheltenham in December - he blundered at the second last when looming up - and he levelled the score between the progressive pair over fences by landing the Grade 1 Turners Novices' Chase at the Cheltenham Festival.
+Jonbon was beaten at a very short price in the Clarence House Chase when last seen in action but it's easy enough to forgive that defeat as he made a shocking mistake at the fourth last.

-That two-length success, with the pair eight lengths clear after a good duel, was the best performance by a British-trained novice chaser this season and Grey Dawning, who looks like a potential top-notcher, can come out on top again.
+That rare blip was only the third time Jonbon has been beaten under Rules - the other two occasions were against top-class rivals in Constitution Hill and El Fabiolo - and it's hard to knock his overall record.

 We are committed in our support of safer gambling.
 Recommended bets are advised to over-18s and we strongly encourage readers to wager only what they can afford to lose.